-Working with parents
+Working with parents or carers

-Parents' consultation afternoons and open classroom weeks are held regularly, at which targets for learning will be shared with parents and the extra provision provided by EYPP money will be shared.
-During this time practitioners, will support parents as to how they may help their child further at home.
+Parents or carers' consultation afternoons and open classroom weeks are held regularly, at which targets for learning will be shared with parents or carers and the extra provision provided by EYPP money will be shared.
+During this time practitioners, will support parents or carers as to how they may help their child further at home.
 Progress towards targets and achievements will be shared regularly.